New Hampshire, Vermont & Maine

 The growing interest in New England’s natural foodstuffs is reflected in the regular visitors to Stonyfield Farm Yogurt.
 Watch yogurt being made, from start to finish, and try new flavors.

-- Contoocook, New Hampshire: Gould Hill Orchards
+- Contoocook, New Hampshire: Gould Hill Farm

 - Walpole, New Hampshire: Handmade chocolates

 New England attracts enthusiasts for local produce.
 For New Yorker Larry Burdick that means butter, eggs and milk for his handmade chocolates and Austrian-style pastries.
-L. A. Burdick ships to New York restaurants, chocolate shops and via the Internet.
+L. A. Burdick ships to New York restaurants, chocolate shops and via the internet.